Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Format.md

 The `project: /application/MQTT_AWS.cproject.yml` can now use **Access Sequences** to reference files or directories in other projects that belong to a solution.
 For example, these references are possible in the file `MQTT_AWS.cproject.yml`.

 The example below uses the `build-type` and `target-type` of the current processed context.
-In partice this means that the same `build-type` and `target-type` is used as for the `MQTT_AWS.cproject.yml` project.
+In practice this means that the same `build-type` and `target-type` is used as for the `MQTT_AWS.cproject.yml` project.

 ```yml
     files: